 Economic Activity and Inactivity

-Between 1992 and 2016, there have generally been higher levels of economic activity and lower levels of economic inactivity among Protestants compared with Catholics, although there has been a convergence in these rates over the time period.
+Between 1992 and 2017, there has generally been a higher level of working age economic activity among the Protestant community compared with the Catholic community, although there has been a convergence over the time period.

-Between 1992 and 2016 Catholics have generally experienced higher rates of unemployment than Protestants, although the difference between the two rates has decreased over the time period.
-In 1992, the unemployment rate was 9% for Protestants and 18% for Catholics; in 2016 these rates were 5% and 7% respectively.
+Between 1992 and 2017, Catholics have generally experienced higher rates of unemployment than Protestants, although the difference between the two rates has decreased over the time period.
+In 1992, the unemployment rate was 9% for Protestants and 18% for Catholics; in 2017 these rates were 4% for both Protestants and Catholics.

-A consistently higher proportion of working age Protestants have been in employment compared with their Catholic counterparts between 1992 and 2016.
-However, this difference has decreased over time – in 1992, 69% of working age Protestants and 54% of working age Catholics were in employment; by 2016 these rates were 71% and 68% respectively.
+A consistently higher proportion of working age Protestants have been in employment compared with their Catholic counterparts between 1992 and 2017.
+However, this difference has decreased over time – in 1992, 69% of working age Protestants and 54% of working age Catholics were in employment; by 2017 these rates were 70% and 67% respectively

-The report and associated data tables can be downloaded from The Executive Office website.
+The report and associated data tables can be downloaded via the Labour Force Survey Religion reports section of the Executive Office website.

 Notes to editors: